connectrpc/otelconnect-go/README.md

 ## Status

-`connect-opentelemetry-go` is available as an untagged alpha release.
+`connect-opentelemetry-go` is available as a beta release.

 |         | Unary | Streaming Client | Streaming Handler |
 |---------|:-----:|:----------------:|:-----------------:|